-6. DEGREE AWARDING CRITERIA
+12. DEGREE AWARDING CRITERIA

-6.1 General Degree
+12.1.
+General Degree

-To be eligible for the Bachelor of Arts (General degree in Islamic Studies), Bachelor of Arts (General degree in Arabic Language) a student should have completed a minimum of 90 credits, and fulfilling the following requirements:
+To be eligible for the Bachelor of Arts (Islamic Studies), Bachelor of Arts (Arabic Language) a student should have completed a minimum of 90 credits, and fulfilling the following requirements:

 - a.
 To be eligible, a candidate should have completed minimum of 90 credits, including auxiliary courses and should also have obtained the following; - i. a minimum GPA of 2.00 - ii.
 C grade or above in course units aggregating at least 90 credits - iii.
 Not more than one poor grade (C- D+ or D) per semester and total number of poor grades should not exceed 03 for the whole study programme - iv.
 No fail grade (E)